SIMD Overview

 So, with the history lesson over, how do we actually make use of this.
 The answer is to use either intrinsics, or a library that abstracts over them.

 Another option is to use ISPC.
 This is a compiler that takes a subset of C with a few extra keywords, and compiles it into highly optimized SIMD code.
-This lets you essentially write compute shader type logic but for CPU.
-It will not be as fast as intrinsics because the compiler is not all-knowing, but it will give very good speedups over normal C/Cpp code.
-Its also much easier and faster to write than going directly to intrinsics, so it may be worth it just from the better maintenance and using it in more places of the codebase.
+This lets you essentially write compute-shader-type logic but for CPU.
+It will not be as fast as intrinsics because the compiler is not all-knowing, but it will give very good speedups over normal C/C++ code.
+It’s also much easier and faster to write than going directly to intrinsics, so it may be worth it just from the better maintenance and using it in more places of the codebase.

 You can also have your normal compiler output vector operations, if you give the compiler the minimum SIMD target your program can use.
 You want to use this with either AVX1 or SSE4, and then the compiler will autovectorize some stuff.
 Because vector operations are complicated, you will quickly find that compilers trying to autovectorize C code is incredibly unreliable, and thus not a way to optimize anything.
 This is more of a nice bonus to get a bit of speedup across the whole codebase.

 Direct assembly is an option too for some very heavy kernels.
-The FFMpeg video encoding library does this, but its only really something to keep for the hottest of hot code.
-You can often get a 20% speedup with handwritten simd assembly instead of using intrinsics, as you can directly control the registers and timing of instructions.
+The FFmpeg video encoding library does this, but it’s only really something to keep for the hottest of hot code.
+You can often get a 20% speedup with handwritten SIMD assembly instead of using intrinsics, as you can directly control the registers and timing of instructions.
 This is the most advanced option, and generally never used in game dev due to the maintenance burden and how hard it is to actually beat the compiler.
-We have a hierarchy here of hardest but fastest, to simplest but slowest.
-Assembly -> Intrinsics -> SIMD Libraries -> ISPC -> enabling vectors in the compiler This article will focus on SIMD intrinsics, as its a great way to learn what these operations are doing without the abstraction of the libraries.
+We have a hierarchy here from hardest but fastest, to simplest but slowest: Assembly -> Intrinsics -> SIMD Libraries -> ISPC -> enabling vectors in the compiler This article will focus on SIMD intrinsics, as it’s a great way to learn what these operations are doing without the abstraction of the libraries.

 Hello SIMD